-Stress, anxiety and divided attention rule our lives today.
+Stress, anxiety and divided attention rule our lives today and negate healthy work habits.
 Our attitude and our mind is where it all starts.
 But if you just pause and reflect, there’s this wonderful power we all possess.
 And it can be summed up in a single word – BREATHE!

 It doesn’t take much – simple habits can have huge outcomes to impact not just our happiness, but also the way we approach our work.
 And they ultimately contribute much to our success too!

-With that arsenal, I propose these 8 goals that can help you have a happy, healthy and successful 2018.
+With that arsenal, I propose these 8 goals that can help you have a happy and successful professional and personal life.

 Practice Morning Meditation